 - NASA was sued by three gentlemen from Yemen for trespassing on Mars.
 They claimed that they had inherited the planet from their ancestors 3000 years ago.

-- In 2006 NASA had to get hold of, and restore, copies of the original moon landing from CBS and the Johnson Space Centre after admitting to accidentally recording over their own tape recordings.
+- In 2006 NASA had to get hold of, and restore, copies of the original moon landing from CBS and the Johnson Space Center after admitting to accidentally recording over their own tape recordings.

 - Gregory Nemitz’s firm Orbital Development issued NASA a $20 parking ticket after saying asteroid 433 Eros belonged to them and NASA’s craft NEAR Shoemaker had landed without permission.